hbctraining/In-depth-NGS-Data-Analysis-Course/sessionV/lessons/04_QC_cross_correlation.md

 <img src="../img/cross-corr-3.png" width =500>

 In the end, we will have a table of values mapping each base pair shift to a Pearson correlation value.
-This is computed per chromosome and values are multiplied by a scaling factor and then summed across all chromosomes.
+This is computed for every peak for each chromosome and values are multiplied by a scaling factor and then summed across all chromosomes.
 We can then **plot cross-correlation values (y-axis) against the shift value (x-axis)** to generate a cross-correlation plot.

 The cross-correlation plot **typically produces two peaks**: a peak of enrichment corresponding to the predominant **fragment length** (highest correlation value) and a peak corresponding to the **read length** (“phantom” peak).